-1H NMR tracking reaction at 40°C with phenylboronic acid or $3-NH_2C_6H_4B(OH)2$ or 4-PyridylB(OH)2 as a catalyst (40 mol%) respectively at 30 mins, 3 hrs and 12 hrs as well as 30 mins after acidification was performed in order to get some clues on arylboronic acidglucosamine complex (Spectra see 5.0 in supporting information).
-An obvious decrease on proton peak at anomer position of alpha-D-glucosamine was observed after 30 mins for three parrel reactions; meanwhile an obvious increase on proton peak at the same position after acidification.
+1H NMR tracking experiments at 40°C with phenylboronic acid or 3-NH2C6H4B(OH)2 or 4pyridylB(OH)2 as a catalyst (40 mol%) respectively at 30 mins, 3 hrs and 12 hrs as well as 30 mins after acidification were performed in order to get some clues on arylboronic acidglucosamine complex (Spectra see 5.0 in supporting information).
+An obvious decrease on proton peak at anomer position of alpha-D-glucosamine was observed after 30 mins for three parrel reactions; meanwhile, an obvious increase on proton peak at the same position after acidification.
 It suggested that proton at anomer position of alpha-form along with adjacent NH2 group likely participated 1,2-cis-boronated ester bonding with one molecule of arylboronic acid; and such similar bonding at 1,2-cis position was determined in crystal of (PhB)2(β-D-ArapH4)35 prepared with D-arabinose in the presence of two equivalents of phenylboronic acid.
-Very recently a 1:1 chelated chelated boron complex of alpha-Dglucosamine and boric acid at 1,2-cis position was also detected in d6-DMSO via 1H/13C NMR.36 However, co-existence of alpha-anomer chelated boronic ester at 3,4-cis position was also highly possible although concentration might be much lower that of 1,2-cis chelated one due to stability difference.
-Interaction of arylboronic acid and beta-D-glucosamine was not observable in our 1H NMR tracking reactions due to proton at anomer position overlapped with big water peak, a chelation at 3,4-cis position is more probably because two cis-hydroxyls are more favorable to form ester bonds^{30,35} with phenylboronic acid.
+Very recently a 1:1 chelated boron complex of alpha-D-glucosamine and boric acid at 1,2-cis position was also detected in d_6 -DMSO via ${}^{1}H/{}^{13}C$ NMR.
+36 However, coexistence of alpha-anomer chelated boronic ester at 3,4-cis position was also highly possible although concentration might be much lower that of 1,2-cis chelated one due to stability difference.
+Interaction of arylboronic acid and beta-D-glucosamine was not observable in our 1H NMR tracking reactions due to protons at the anomer position overlapped with the big water peak, a chelation at 3,4-cis position is more probable because two cis-hydroxyls are more favorable to form ester bonds 30,35 with phenylboronic acid.
+In both 3,4-cis chelated arylboronic ester, participation of hydroxyl group at C6 position forming ternary boronate complexes was also possible even though no evidence is available at this moment.